 Our shop is always changing as new items are added regularly.
 New for 2017 will be our observation hive.
 Come and view the honeybees as they work.
 But no worries, they can’t fly around you!

-Our plans going forward are to increase the number of hives we manager as well as to raise Queens.
+Our plans going forward are to increase the number of hives we manage as well as to raise Queens.
 We look forward to sharing the next chapter of this story with you.

 Down the Lane Farm